Jules Beesley, EDUCATION DIRECTOR

 Zenzele identifies as a connector, curator, and advocate for education equity and inclusive media representation.
 She has a passion for empowering the youth by using media literacy to help them disrupt the narrative and understand the intersections of real-world context.
 Prior to working at The LAMP, Zenzele worked at Harlem Children’s Zone where she provided advisement, designed and facilitated academic and media literacy workshops.
-She recently became a 2016 Innovative Cultural Fellow for the Caribbean Cultural Center African Diaspora Institute (CCCADI).
+She recently became a 2016 Innovative Cultural Fellow for the Caribbean Cultural Center African Diaspora Institute (CCCADI), and co-hosts Critics in Coatcheck, a podcast series on African diasporic art.
 She holds a B.A. in Sociology, Pan-African Studies and English from Drew University.

 DC Vito, EXECUTIVE DIRECTOR